 Each year, more than $2 billion of financial aid goes unclaimed.
 To get this money, all students need to do is fill out one form: FAFSA is a (Free Application for Federal Student Aid.)
 Even if you think you don't qualify you should still apply for FAFSA.
 After you submit the FAFSA, you will be considered for federal and state grants, loans, work study, and college-based aid.
 Colleges use the FAFSA to award their own grants and scholarships as well.

 It is recommended that students and one parent create an FSA ID.
 Create the FSA ID at fsaid.ed.gov - to access U.S. Department of Education websites.

-Free Application for Federal Student Aid - Click on the Logo!
+Free Application for Federal Student Aid - Click here!

 After you file your FAFSA or California Dream Act Application, go on-line and check the status of your Cal Grant application by logging on to WebGrants for Students and create an account.
 This site will provide you with resources, information and tools to assist you with college financial aid process.

 The information you put on your FAFSA application is used to calculate your EFC - Expected Family Contribution.
 Colleges use the EFC to determine how much financial aid to award you.